Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: INTRODUCTION

-In this work, we introduce a novel, diffusion-based approach for \gls*{mmle} problem for the \ebm~prior latent variable model.
+In this work, we introduce a novel, diffusion-based approach to solve the \gls*{mmle} problem for the \ebm~prior latent variable model.
 By leveraging the rich connection between Langevin dynamics and optimisation \citep{raginsky2017non, zhang2023nonasymptotic}, we develop a training algorithm based on an interacting particle system that simultaneously estimates the parameters and the posterior distribution through solving a system of SDEs.

-\textbf{Contributions.} Our contributions can be summarised as follows: \begin{itemize} \item We introduce a continuous-time, SDE-based framework for training latent~\ebms.
+\textbf{Contributions.} Our contributions can be summarised as follows: \begin{itemize} \item In Section~\ref{sec:algorithm}, we introduce a continuous-time, SDE-based framework for training latent~\ebms.
 This interacting particle system is inspired by the \gls*{ipla} \citep{akyildiz2023ipla} and adapted to the \gls*{lebm}~setting.
-Specifically, in Section~\ref{sec:algorithm}, we develop an algorithm by discretising SDE systems that target the \gls*{mmle} solution, termed \gls*{iplebm}, given in Algorithm~\ref{algo:simple}. \item We then provide non-asymptotic analysis for our method in Section~\ref{sec:nonasymptotic} under log-concavity and smoothness assumptions.
-We show that the parameter estimates $(\theta_k)_{k\geq 0}$ generated by \gls*{iplebm} converge to the optimal parameter $\theta_\star$ as the number of data points and the particles in our method grow, under a variety of settings.
-These results constitute the first convergence bounds for training \glspl*{lebm}. \item In Section~\ref{sec:experiments}, we empirically validate the effectiveness of our method on synthetic datasets and image generation tasks, showing that it achieves competitive performance among relevant baselines. \end{itemize} \textbf{Notation.} We use $\mathcal{O}(\cdot)$ to denote upper bounds up to constant factors, and $\widetilde{\mathcal{O}}(\cdot)$ to denote the same while suppressing polylogarithmic terms.
-For a random variable $X$, the notation $\mathcal{L}(X)$ denotes the law (distribution) of $X$ while $\sigma(X)$ denotes the $\sigma$-algebra generated by $X$.
-For any two probability distributions $\mu$ and $\nu$, we define the Wasserstein distance:
+By construction, the $\theta$-marginal of the stationary measure of the proposed system concentrates on the maximisers of the marginal likelihood with increasing $N$ under very mild assumptions.
+We then develop an algorithm by discretising SDE systems that target the \gls*{mmle} solution, termed \gls*{iplebm}, given in Algorithm~\ref{algo:simple}. \item Section~\ref{sec:nonasymptotic} provides a non-asymptotic analysis for our method under log-concavity and smoothness assumptions.
+We show that, under these assumptions and for a suitable discretisation step size, the parameter estimates $(\theta_k)_{k\geq 0}$ generated by \gls*{iplebm} approach the empirical maximiser $\theta_\star$ as the iterations $k$ and number of particles $N$ increase.
+These results constitute the first convergence bounds for training \glspl*{lebm}.